axoflow/axosyslog-core-docs/content/filterx/reuse-filterx-block.md

 };
 ```

-For example, the following filterx statement selects the messages that contain the word `deny` and come from the host `example`.
+For example, the following FilterX statement selects the messages that contain the word `deny` and come from the host `example`.

 ```shell
 block filterx demo_filterx() {